-- As Robin Harris describes in his blog, a system that can automatically migrate in-place to new storage nodes automatically, or as a single click, with no downtime or loss of availability of data, is required for systems to scale.
+- As Robin Harris describes in his Storagemojo, a system that can automatically migrate in-place to new storage nodes automatically, or as a single click, with no downtime or loss of availability of data, is required for systems to scale.

 - A system that when hardware dies unexpectedly, no data is lost.
-This can be used to “sweat” more life out of older assets without risk of losing files.
+This can be used to “sweat” more life out of older assets without the risk of losing files.

-- Full storage management functionality that can be implemented by non IT people.
+- Full storage management functionality that can be implemented by non-IT people.
 This includes adding retention periods to assets allowing the administrator to know when it’s safe to delete assets or conversely to prevent accidental or malicious deletion.

 - A system that can be fully replicated to a second site for business continuity or disaster recovery reasons.